18VAC41-70-270. Sanitation and safety standards for spas and schools.

 2. Soiled implements must be removed from the tops of work stations immediately after use;

-5. All appliances shall be safely stored;
+6. All appliances must be safely stored;

 E. Chemical storage and emergency information.